stiles/locations/README.md

 | **Total collected**               |    **69** | **158,020** |

 ### All the companies
-This repo is a non-commercial exercise in data scraping practice.
-Locations were extracted from the store lookup directories on each company’s website.
-The results align closely with public estimates and company statements regarding their inventory counts but remain approximate.
-Some locations may have been inadvertently omitted during the scraping process.

 | Company                                                                                   | Category                  | Locations |
 | ----------------------------------------------------------------------------------------- | ------------------------- | --------: |